How much is your web business worth?

 Don’t let your business worth fade away

 I understand the difficulty in letting go of something that you have invested time and energy into.
-It is important to make sure that the people you’re selling your web agency to will look after your clients as well as you did.
+It is important to make sure that the people who buy your web design agency will look after your clients as well as you did.
 While you can’t control what they do with it after you sell your business, you can show them the value in what you have achieved by giving good, clear details on what you’ve done, why you’ve done it and what opportunities there are for them in the future.

-What does your web business have to offer?
+What does your web design business have to offer?

 There are a number of things that a potential buyer will be interested in when considering the value of your business.
 How well you present this information will give them a good idea of how your clients see you and how you ran your company.
 We once looked at buying a web design business where the owner tried to convince us that it was worth over three times what he was asking for it.
 This was all based on projected earnings, his own valuation of his brand and a sprinkling of fairy dust!
 If he was exaggerating to us, was he doing the same thing to his clients?
 No one wants to inherit a nightmare.
 Keep it real and you’ll get the respect you deserve.